-8A pop-up window is a new browser window that appears on top of the user's current window, and that can be created by the software code embedded in a website when triggered by a specified user action.
-In our software, connecting to the IPL triggered code to evaluate whether a user should be shown the pop-up window, and if so, to create the window.
+8A pop-up window is a new browser window that appears on top of the user's current window, and that can be created by the software code embedded in a website when triggered by a specified user

-fund-raising, or an experiment (see screen shot in Appendix A).
+We conjectured that this information is relatively low-cost and non-invasive for the users.
+We specifically wrote the text in the pop-up window so that there is no indication it is connected with fund-raising, or an experiment (see screen shot in Appendix A).
 We checked the (partial) postal code information against a database of American and Canadian postal codes.
 Users who entered legitimate postal codes were randomly assigned to one of the four mechanisms.
 If the entry was not a legitimate postal code, or if the user ignored the pop-up window (entered nothing), she was allocated to the benchmark mechanism (VCM).
 Users from other parts of the world were also assigned directly to VCM.
 The IPL staff estimate that roughly 80 percent of its users come from the United States and 3-4 percent from Canada.
 This assignment method insures that the population characteristics assigned to each of the three treatment mechanisms is balanced, at the cost of a more varied set of characteristics in users assigned to VCM.

 For participants from the United States, we adopt the system of three-digit codes that represent ZIP Code Tabulation Areas (ZCTAs) developed by the U.S. Census Bureau for tabulation summary statistics from Census 2000.
-We then designed an algorithm to categorize all three-digit codes of ZCTAs into four groups so that the variation in population size, urban and rural population, average household income and median household income were as small as possible across mechanisms.9 Furthermore, as philanthropic attitudes and behaviors are likely to be correlated with socio-cultural characteristics, which, in turn, might be correlated with geographic areas, we use the definition on geographic regions adopted by the Bureau of Economic Analysis (BEA), which group the states into eight regions, i.e., Far West, Great Lakes, Mideast, New England, Plains, Rocky Mountain, Southeast, and Southwest.
+We then designed an algorithm to categorize all three-digit codes of ZCTAs into four groups so that the variation in population size, urban and rural population, average household income and median household income were as small as possible across mechanisms.
+Furthermore, as philanthropic attitudes and behaviors are likely to be correlated with socio-cultural characteristics, which, in turn, might be correlated with geographic areas, we use the definition on geographic regions adopted by the Bureau of Economic Analysis (BEA), which group the states into eight regions, i.e., Far West, Great Lakes, Mideast, New England, Plains, Rocky Mountain, Southeast, and Southwest.
 According to the BEA, the grouping was based on the homogeneity of states with respect to income characteristics, industrial composition of the employed labor force, and noneconomic factors, such as demographic, social, and cultural characteristics.
 We assigned the ZCTAs of a specific BEA region to the four mechanisms as equally as possible so that the population from any BEA region was not over-represented in any of the four fund-raising mechanisms.